 Te Awa river ride is a significant regional development.
 When complete, Te Awa will travel 70 kilometres along the Waikato River.
-This is a multi-party project with planning currently well underway to develop the Cambridge to Hamilton link.
 Estimates have shown nearly 150,000 will benefit from Te Awa each year, and it will bring significant positive economic benefits.
 When Te Awa is complete, commuters in the Waikato surrounds will be able to cycle to work and to events, enabling exercise to be integrated into their daily lives and easing congestion and pollution.